ty2k/chatty-server/README.md

 # chatty-server

-This is a WebSockets server for my related [chatty-app client](https://github.com/ty2k/chatty-app), using Node and Express.
-Both project are coursework from [Lighthouse Labs](https://github.com/lighthouse-labs).
+This is a WebSockets server to handle clients from my related ReactJS [chatty-app client](https://github.com/ty2k/chatty-app), using Node and Express.
+Both projects are coursework from [Lighthouse Labs](https://github.com/lighthouse-labs).

 ## Install